trevor-fawcett/enterprise-messaging-patterns/README.md

 # Enterprise Messaging Patterns
-Some experiments in enterprise messaging patterns and exploration of AWS messaging capabilities
+Some experiments in enterprise messaging patterns and exploration of AWS messaging capabilities.